sifzerda/solitaire/README.md

 Lessons learned from building this project:

+- How to implement a Drag and Drop package (react beautiful dnd)
-- (0) Make the game fully generally, rather than specifically partially
+- Make the game fully generally, rather than specifically partially
-- (1) Create basic working dnd structures and build the game around them, rather than try to make a conditional click-based display/game, and implement the dnd dynamic later.
+- Create basic working dnd structures and build the game around them, rather than try to make a conditional click-based display/game, and implement the dnd dynamic later.
 The more moving parts, the harder it is to get dnd in;
-- (2) Create all game display parts (stockpile, foundations, tableau) first, and then give them operational logic, rather than create one fully working part one at a time;
+- Create all game display parts (stockpile, foundations, tableau) first, and then give them operational logic, rather than create one fully working part one at a time;
-- (3) Make all possible moves legal and then impose conditions later, rather than build on priori rules.
+- Make all possible moves legal and then impose conditions later, rather than build on priori rules.

 <u>Generally: Build God mode, then limit. </u>